victoriamorris/nielsenTools/README.md

 If the option -c is specified, the user will be given the option to check ISBN formats manually, where a format conflict arises.
 The user will be prompted to enter a format code for a specific ISBN, which will be copied to the clipboard to facilitate catalogue/online searching.

-In all cases, information about related ISBNs and Nielsen Work IDs will be stored/retrieved from the ISBN database in \Database\isbns.db;
+In all cases, information about related ISBNs will be stored/retrieved from the ISBN database named isbns.db;
-it is essential that this database file is present, in the location specified.
+it is essential that this database file is present in the folder in which the script is run.